Ngonal/Networking-Lab-Portfolio/Layer 1 - Physical/Interface-Speed-and-Link-Establishment/README.md

 1. **`SW3`'s `Gi1/0/1`:** Hard-coded to 10 Mbps
 2. **`SW4`'s `Gi1/0/1`:** Hard-coded to 100 Mbps

-Setting `SW3` `Gi1/0/1`'s speed to autonegotiation allowed it to match `SW4`'s hard-coded speed, restoring the interswitch link. `SW4` was subsequently set to autonegotiation to normalize configuration across both switches.
+Setting `SW3` `Gi1/0/1`'s speed to autonegotiation allowed it to match `SW4`'s hard-coded speed of 100 Mbps, restoring the interswitch link. `SW4` was subsequently set to autonegotiation to normalize configuration across both switches.

 ## Bonus Tips
 ### Tip #1 - Hard-coded interface speeds are a red flag.
 Interface speeds are expected to be determined by autonegotiation by default — an explicit speed setting immediately suggests intentional or erroneous misconfiguration: